xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Set default profile at project level

+A Default Profile is considerd as a place to comprises commonly used global variables.
+By customizing the default profile, you can either inherit or override the  global variables for other profiles that are created on Katalon Studio.
+Read more about [Profile Inheritance](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#inheritance-profile).

 You may have multiple profiles for executing your tests, for instance, staging and production profiles with corresponding global variables.
 It would be convenient if you can set a profile as your default one in every execution of a project.

-Starting from **version 7.4.2**, you can configure a default profile at the project level.
+> Starting from **version 7.4.2**, you can configure a default profile at the project level.

 Right-click on your desired execution profile and select **Set as default Execution Profile**.